New strikes in BAE pay row amid claims of ‘bad faith’

 The Unite union says industrial action against the defence giant has been resumed, claiming “bad faith” negotiations over pay and conditions saw offers altered at the last minute or withdrawn entirely.

-In a statement the union, which represents highly-skilled workers at BAE plants at Warton and Samlesbury, said: “Unite members had called off previous strikes to allow talks to take place as an act of goodwill but this has been thrown back in their faces by an employer seeking to play games and undermine negotiations.
+In a statement the union, which represents highly skilled workers at BAE plants at Warton and Samlesbury, said: “Unite members had called off previous strikes to allow talks to take place as an act of goodwill but this has been thrown back in their faces by an employer seeking to play games and undermine negotiations.

 “Following the first wave of industrial action from 5 November until 28 January another 550 workers were balloted and an overwhelming majority chose to strike to make their anger heard.”

-The escalation will see more than 1,000 Unite members at Warton and Samlesbury take part in widespread industrial action and over 200 design team members take part in strikes that Unite says will “cripple” production.
+The escalation will see more than 1,000 Unite members at Warton and Samlesbury take part in widespread industrial action and around 200 design team members take part in strikes that Unite says will “cripple” production.

 In its latest statement, the union said the new wave of action will last until at least February 20.